 - To encourage design and develop interdisciplinary approaches to address complex natural resource challenges.

 The Barrett Foundation Business Concept Challenge offers a $75,000 grand prize to the winning submission and a $25,000 prize to the first runner-up in the final stage of the competition.
-Through a pre-proposal/full proposal process, each team participating in the Challenge develops and articulates a market-based strategy and measurable objectives for addressing a natural resource issue affecting the U.S. National Forests and Grasslands.
+Through a multi-stage evaluation process, each team participating in the Challenge develops and articulates a market-based strategy and measurable objectives for addressing a natural resource issue affecting the U.S. National Forests and Grasslands.
 The business concept must reflect real opportunities and address financial, operational, and organizational aspects of implementation.
-The finalist teams will make presentations to the program’s Review Committee.
-Click here for the 2015 Barrett Foundation Business Concept Challenge announcement.
+The finalist teams will make presentations to the program’s review committee of distinguished natural resource professionals.

 Barrett Foundation Business Concept Challenge is national in scope and there are no geographic priorities.

 The NFF typically holds one nationally competitive round each year.

-The Challenge is open to teams comprised of representatives from for-profit and nonprofit organizations, tribal entities, and students, staff, or faculty at nationally accredited colleges and universities.
+The Challenge is open to teams comprised of representatives from for-profit and nonprofit organizations, tribal entities, businesses, individuals and students, staff, or faculty at nationally accredited colleges and universities.
 Local, state, or federal governments are not eligible to apply.
 Also ineligible to apply are employees of local, state, or federal governments acting in their official capacity.
 Business ideas developed for the Challenge should be new and not substantially financed by others.
 Submissions should not replicate existing National Forest Foundation projects or programs.

 To proceed in the application process, complete the Barrett Challenge Eligibility questionnaire.
 Submission instructions can be accessed upon successful completion of the eligibility questionnaire.